jundalisay/superb/content/en/research/einstein/relativity/section-30.md

-+++
+---
+title: "Cosmological Difficulties Of Newton’s Theory"
+heading: "Section 30"
+date: 2022-03-04
-title=  "Cosmological Difficulties Of Newton’s Theory" heading=  "Section 30" description=  "Einstein disproves Newton's theory of the universe having a center" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-29" linkbtext=  "section-29" linkf=  "/research/einstein/relativity/section-31" linkftext=  "section-31"
+description: "Einstein disproves Newton's theory of the universe having a center"
-+++
+image: "/covers/rel.jpg"
+---

 <!-- PART III CONSIDERATIONS ON THE UNIVERSE AS A WHOLE -->